 Sister Site Programme

 There are eleven Sister Site Agreements in the East Asian – Australasian Flyway.
 The EAAFP encourages further cooperation between existing or potential Network sites.
-The Secretariat has also communicated with the Site Managers from existing Sister Sites, facilitated the implementation of the existing Sister Site relationship between Incheon Songdo Tidal Flat [EAAF 145] and Hong Kong Mai Po Inner Deep Bay [EAAF003], and supported the new arrangement between Higashiyoka-higata [EAAF124] and Qupaluk [EAAF 33] in February 2023 as the 10th and 11th EAAFP Sister Sites.
+The Secretariat has also communicated with the site managers from existing Sister Sites, facilitated the implementation of the existing Sister Site relationship between Incheon Songdo Tidal Flat [EAAF 145] and Hong Kong Mai Po Inner Deep Bay [EAAF003], and supported the new arrangement between Higashiyoka-higata [EAAF124] and Qupaluk [EAAF 33] in February 2023 as the 10th and 11th EAAFP Sister Sites.
 The Secretariat will continue to expand the cooperation and network opportunities between/among sites following the new Guidelines for the EAAFP Sister Site Program (Ref.MOP11 DD.7).